-A default in the payment of land tax, that is, payment not made by the due date or payment of only a portion of the amount due, will result in the full annual amount, including arrears outstanding, becoming immediately due and payable.
+A default in the payment of land tax, that is, payment not made by the due date or payment of only a portion of the amount due, will result in the amount outstanding at that time, becoming immediately due and payable.

-This includes a default in the payment of any of the 4 instalments, for example, if the second instalment is not paid by its due date, or only a portion of the second instalment is paid, this will result in the second, third and fourth instalment becoming immediately due and payable.
+This includes a default in the payment of any of the 4 instalments, for example, if the second instalment is not paid by its due date, this will result in the second, third and fourth instalment becoming immediately due and payable.

-Property owners in default will be issued a Final Notice Reassessment for the full amount, including arrears outstanding, which will include any interest and penalty tax payable on the amount outstanding.
+Property owners in default will be issued a Final Notice Reassessment for the full amount outstanding, including any land tax outstanding from previous financial years, will include any interest and penalty tax payable on the amount outstanding.